-Children aged one year to less than two years who received less than 2 4CMenB doses in the first year of life should receive two doses of 4CMenB at least 8 weeks apart in the second year of life.
-Doses of MenB can be given 4 weeks apart if necessary to ensure the 2 dose schedule is completed (if schedule started at 22 months of age).
+Children aged one year to less than two years who received less than two 4CMenB doses in the first year of life should receive two doses of 4CMenB in their second year of life.
+Doses of 4CMenB should be given four weeks apart.